Cost of living guide

 Housing Comparison: Bangkok vs Ho Chi Minh City

 Bangkok has a more developed rental market with modern condos, gyms, and pools included in many buildings.
-HCMC is catching up fast, especially in District 2 (Thao Dien) and District 7, but the average quality is slightly lower.
+HCMC is catching up fast, especially in District 2 (Thao Dien) and District 7, but the average quality is slightly lower outside the newest towers.

 • Bangkok 1BR condo (Sukhumvit area): $500–$800.
 Often includes pool, gym, security